Skip to main content

 Whats really floating here?

-It's called floating point because the point in the number is really floating to different positions.
-This nothing but the scientific notations where we can float the point anywhere using exponents.
+It's called floating point because the point in the number really floats to different spots.
+This is just scientific notation.
+There, you can float the point anywhere with exponents.

 Decimals vs Floating Points

-Decimals is now we write numbers in base 10.
+Decimals is how we write numbers in base 10.
 It can be both whole and fractional numbers.

-Floating point is just computer's version of scientific notations.
+Floating point is just the computer's version of scientific notation.

 Converting floating numbers to binaryโ€‹

-Integer and fractional parts are handled differently.
-They're not treated as just two integers separated by decimal point.
+The integer and fractional parts are handled differently.
+They aren't just two integers split by a decimal point.

 floating-to-binary